mother-of-all-self-hosting/ansible-role-firezone/docs/configuring-firezone.md

 # Setting up Firezone

-This is an [Ansible](https://www.ansible.com/) role which installs [Firezone](https://github.com/drakkan/firezone/) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.
+This is an [Ansible](https://www.ansible.com/) role which installs [Firezone](https://www.firezone.dev/) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.

-Firezone is a full-featured and highly configurable event-driven file transfer solution.
-It supports SFTP, HTTP/S, FTP/S and WebDAV, and can connect to storage backends including local filesystem, S3 (compatible) Object Storage, Google Cloud Storage, Azure Blob Storage, and other SFTP servers.
+Firezone is a self-hosted VPN server based on [WireGuard](https://www.wireguard.com/) with a web UI.

-See the project's [documentation](https://docs.firezone.com/latest/) to learn what Firezone does and why it might be useful to you.
+See the project's [documentation](https://www.firezone.dev/kb) to learn what Firezone does and why it might be useful to you.

->[!NOTE]
-> There are two versions of Firezone provided by the developer: the free (as in speech) version released under [AGPL 3.0 license](https://github.com/drakkan/firezone/blob/main/LICENSE) and the nonfree ["Enterprise" version](https://docs.firezone.com/enterprise/#enterprise-edition).
-This role makes it possible for you to install the former (the free version).
-See [this page](https://firezone.com/compliance.html) for the official information about licensing.

 ## Prerequisites